thunderbird/webext-docs/messages.tags.rst

       :name: ``color``
       :type: (string)

-      Tag color in hex format (i.e.: #000080 for navy blue)
+      Tag color in hex format (i.e.: #000080 for navy blue).
+Value will be stored as upper case.

 .. api-header::